-Fenland District Council runs the national Food Hygiene Rating scheme in partnership with the Food Standards Agency (FSA), the government department for food safety.
+We run the national Food Hygiene Rating Scheme in partnership with the Food Standards Agency (FSA).

-The Council is responsible for carrying out inspections of food businesses to check they meet the requirements of food hygiene law.
-During a food safety inspection, a Food Safety officer will check:
+We are responsible for carrying out inspections of food businesses to check they meet the requirements of food hygiene law.
+During a food safety inspection, we check:

-- how hygienically the food is handled including how it is prepared, cooked, re-heated, cooled and stored
+- how hygienically food is handled.
+We look at how food is prepared, cooked, re-heated, cooled and stored

-- the condition of the structure of the buildings including the cleanliness, layout, lighting, ventilation and other facilities
+- the condition of the structure of the building.
+This includes its cleanliness, layout, lighting, ventilation and other facilities

 - how the business manages and records what it does to make sure food is safe

-The frequency of inspection depends on the risk to other people's health, with 'higher-risk' businesses such as restaurants and takeaways being checked more frequently.
+How often we inspect depends on the risk to other people's health.
+'Higher-risk' businesses (such as restaurants and takeaways) are checked more often.

-You might see a rating sticker (pictured below) and a certificate displayed at places who have been inspected.
-These also show when the hygiene standards were inspected by the Council.
-If you don't see a rating displayed, you can ask a member of staff if the business is in the scheme and what the rating was given at the last inspection.
+You may see a rating sticker and a certificate displayed at places who have been inspected.
+If you don't see a rating, you can ask a member of staff if the business is in the scheme and what their last rating was.

 Ratings are given to places such as: